Balázs Erdélyi

 Balázs Erdélyi (born 16 February 1990) is a water polo player from Hungary.
 He was part of the Hungarian team at the 2016 Summer Olympics, where the team was eliminated in the quarterfinals.
+He was also part of the Hungarian team at the 2020 Tokyo Olympics where he won a bronze medal.

 Erdélyi played college water polo at the University of the Pacific, where he won back-to-back Cutino Awards (best player in college water polo) and helped Pacific establish itself as a top-tier program.